 Quarterly the State QE Unit reviews the medication error data to ensure that qualifying individuals received appropriate clinical reviews.
-The Health Risk Screening process, lists the participants medication regimen will be screened for contraindications and will identify any recommended health screenings and monitoring for follow up by the individual and their planning team.

-The utilization of this process will fully be implemented with all waiver participants by March of 2024.
+The Division is transitioning their Health Mentoring Process and Screening Instrument from Health Identification & Planning System (HIPS) to the MO Health Risk (HRS) Screening Process.
+Within the Health Risk Screening tool, the participants medication regimen will be screened for contraindications and will identify any recommended health screenings and monitoring for follow up by the provider's nurse and planning team.
+The utilization of this process will be fully implemented with all waiver participants by March of 2024.